Aging and oral health

 - Periodontitis.
 Periodontitis, a more severe form of gum disease, affects more than half of 65- to 74-year-olds.
 With this condition, bacterial infection causes your gums and the bone supporting the teeth to break down.
 Your gums may begin to recede, pulling back from the teeth.
 In the worst cases, the bone supporting the teeth is destroyed and, if untreated, can lead to tooth loss.

 - Root caries (decay).
 As we age, gums may recede due to the damage caused by brushing too hard or gum disease.
 Receding gums cause the exposure of the root surfaces of teeth.
 Root surfaces are softer and more porous and therefore more susceptible to decay than the tooth crown.
-Learn more about cavities in adults.

 - Oral cancer.
 Oral cancer most often occurs in people over 40 years of age.
 See a dentist immediately if you notice any red or white patches on your gums, tongue or other oral tissues, and watch for sores that fail to heal within two weeks.
 Unfortunately, oral cancer is often difficult to detect in its early stages, when it can be cured more easily.
 Your dentist should perform a head and neck exam to screen for signs of cancer at your regular checkups.
-Learn more about oral cancer.

 - Dry mouth.
 Taking prescription and over-the-counter medications can cause changes to the oral tissues.
 Many common medications cause a decrease in saliva, leading to dry mouth.
 Since saliva plays a major role in preventing tooth decay by rinsing away bacteria and food particles and by neutralizing harmful acids, you should talk to your dentist about ways to treat dry mouth.
-Learn more about dry mouth or the medications that may cause it and other oral side effects.

 - Difficulty brushing and flossing.
 If you have arthritis, you may find it difficult to brush and floss.
 Ask your dentist for ways to overcome this problem.
 Certain dental products are designed to make oral care more comfortable.
 You may want to try strapping the toothbrush to a larger object, such as a ball, to make the brush more comfortable to handle.
 Electric toothbrushes do a good job of removing plaque and can help by doing some of the work for you.
 Tools to help make flossing easier are available in most drug stores.